vulk29/Solving_BP_R/content/docs/chapter5/_index.md

+---
+# Title, summary, and page position.
+linktitle: Chapter 5
+summary: Data vizualization
+weight: 5
+icon: book-reader
+icon_pack: fas

+# Page metadata.
+title: Chapter 5
+date: "2018-09-09T00:00:00Z"
+type: book  # Do not modify.
+---

 Data visualisation

-It seems that we have already used data visualisation extensively for other tasks without ever talking about data visualisation.
-So, I will assume that you already have some practical experience with graphing but need a general explanation to start creating your own plots without problem.
+You should have some practical experience with graphing but this section should give you a more general explanation to start creating your own plots without problem.

 The tool we are going to use is `ggplot2` by Hadley Wickham which is based on the _Grammar of Graphics_, developed by Leland Wilkinson.
 In it, each individual component of a plot is organized into _layers_ which is how ggplots are usually built, with the base `ggplot` function and added (`+`) layers that put geometric objects on the graph, such as `geoms` (e.g. `geom_point` which adds scattered points).
 Below I give you the general recipe for a ggplot.
 ```